 Real Estate: How can we make it easier to buy and sell property while also ensuring ownership records are correct and current?

-To learn more, including what your association needs to do now to prepare your members to take advantage of this disruptive technology, download Blockchain for Associations: Separating the Hype from the Promise, a free, recently-released whitepaper written by Elizabeth Weaver Engel (Spark Consulting) and Shelly Alcorn (Alcorn Associates Management Consulting and Ubiquity University).
-And keep an out for a free webinar on this topic coming up October 3.
+For even more information, download Blockchain for Associations: Separating the Hype from the Promise, a free, recently-released whitepaper written by Elizabeth Weaver Engel (Spark Consulting) and Shelly Alcorn (Alcorn Associates Management Consulting and Ubiquity University).

 **Note from Teri Carden, Founder of ReviewMyAMS: This whitepaper is by far the best written and most comprehensive theory on blockchain for associations that I've ever seen.
 This whitepaper makes it easy to understand why associations should be paying close attention to the economic possibilities.